- New York Police Commissioner Ray Kelly will focus on counterterrorism at think tank

-New York (CNN) -- New York City's longest-serving Police Commissioner Ray Kelly will join the Council on Foreign Relations after he leaves his post at the end of the year, the organization announced Monday.
+New York City's longest-serving Police Commissioner Ray Kelly will join the Council on Foreign Relations after he leaves his post at the end of the year, the organization announced Monday.

 Kelly -- who served at New York's top cop for a total of 14 years -- will join the council in January as a distinguished visiting fellow.
 He will focus on national security issues, including counterterrorism and cybersecurity.